 If you have a health insurance plan with a Health Savings Account, there usually are no coinsurance.

 Pharmacy Benefits: If you take prescription drugs, review what your health insurance plan will cover.
 Every plan is different.
 Some plans have a combined medical and pharmacy benefit deductible, while many others have a separate deductible for prescription drugs.
 If the majority of your medical expenses are due to prescription drugs, get the lowest prescription drug deductible possible.

 Subsidy: Many Americans qualify for cost assistance from the federal government when they apply for a health insurance plan.
 The subsidies — also know as Premium Tax Credits — are based on your income.
-Depending on your family size you could earn more than $100,000 a year and be eligible for some amount of subsidies.
+Depending on your family size, you could earn more than $100,000 a year and be eligible for some amount of subsidies.
 Even if you don’t believe you are eligible for a tax subsidy on your health insurance, run a quote and see if you qualify for any savings.
 And, remember, there are two kinds of subsidies: One that lowers your monthly cost, and the other that reduces the size of your deductible.

 The good news about purchasing health insurance is that you are not stuck with the same insurer for a long period of time.
-During the Open Enrollment Period, you can switch to any insurance company.
-The rest of the time, if you have a life situation such as a permanent move to a new state or having baby, you can change the type of health insurance coverage you have.
+During the 2018 Open Enrollment Period, you can switch to any insurance company.
+The rest of the time, if you have a qualifying life event such as a permanent move to a new state or having baby, you can change the type of health insurance coverage you have.
 It takes patience and time to enroll in health insurance coverage each year, but it gives you the control to pivot to a new plan if your lifestyle demands a change.
 It pays to shop around.
 And remember, no one can be denied coverage because of a pre-existing medical condition.